CryptechTest/minetest_doc_items/API.md

 * `_doc_items_hidden`: Whether entry is hidden (default: `false` for air and hand, `true` for everything else)
 * `_doc_items_create_entry`: Whether to create an entry for this item (default: `true`)
 * `_doc_items_entry_name`: The title of the entry.
-By default, this is the same as the `description` field of the item, or “Nameless entry” if it is `nil`.
+By default, this is the same as the `description` field of the item.
+This field is required if the `description` is empty

 A full explanation of these fields is provided below.